If you’re interested to learn how to say “Happy Birthday” in Japanese in different styles, you’ve come to the right place!

 Special Kids Birthdays

-Let’s start with the birthday celebrations for children in Japan.
+Let’s start with how children in Japan celebrate their birthdays.
 Here are some rituals that are uniquely Japanese.

 いっしょうもち (isshou mochi | 一生餅)